gdouzwt/blog/_posts/2019-10-07-ets-foundation-test-review.md

    A final method cannot be overridden.

    An overriding method cannot exhibit behavior that contradicts the declaration of the original method.
-An overriding method therefore cannot return a different type (except a subtype) or throw a wider spectrum of exceptions than the original method in the superclass.
+An overriding method, therefore, cannot return a different type (except a subtype) or throw a wider spectrum of exceptions than the original method in the superclass.
 This, of course, applies only to checked exceptions because unchecked exceptions are not required to be declared at all.

    A subclass may have a static method with the same signature as a static method in the base class but it is not called overriding.
 It is called hiding because **the concept of polymorphism doesn't apply to static members.**